What Is the Endocannabinoid System?

 Now that we know what the endocannabinoid system is, let’s dive into the functions and mechanisms of this system.

 The endocannabinoid system is integral to keeping a stable internal milieu (scientifically known as homeostasis).
-It promotes both physical and mental health and wellness; influences appetite, nutrient transport, and energy storage; crosstalks with the immune system; seizes fits; helps you cope with stress and regulates pain perception.
+It promotes both physical and mental health and wellness; influences appetite, nutrient transport and energy storage; crosstalks with the immune system; helps you cope with stress and regulates pain perception.

-The knowledge of how the ECS works can be crucial to preventing or even treating various chronic health problems.
+The knowledge of how the ECS works can be crucial to understanding a variety of bodily functions and conditions.

 All the elements of this dialed-in system work in unison to help accomplish its actions.